-In the last few years, video interviews have become a common part of the recruitment process, especially since the outbreak of the COVID-19 pandemic.
-As such, those applying for new roles have had to get to grips with a whole new set of interview etiquette rules.
+In the last few years, video interviews have become a common part of the recruitment process, especially since the COVID-19 pandemic.
+As such, those applying for new roles have had to get to grips with a whole new interview etiquette.

 Instead of practising their best handshakes and picking out an appropriate perfume or cologne, applicants now have to consider their webcam positioning, background noise and wifi reliability as they seek to make the best possible impression on a potential future employer.

 Here, we highlight some of our best tips to create the perfect setting and conditions for a video interview, bringing you one step closer to landing a dream role.

 Creating a clear, uncluttered and professional interview space

 In any interview setting, making a good first impression is crucially important, and this is no different even when you are interviewing from home.
 Video calls will give the interviewer a window into your personal environment, so it is important to do all you can to ensure that you represent yourself in a positive light.